- Last updated:

 - sending you a hard copy of content.

-Council is in the process of ensuring that wherever possible, non-accessible PDF documents are also available in Word or HTML format.
+Council endeavours to ensure that non-accessible PDF documents are also available in Word or HTML format.

 If you would like to receive a copy of any of these documents in another format, please contact council's customer service centre.

 Changing font size